Takahiro Koga

-Takahiro Koga (古賀 貴大, Koga Takahiro) is a Japanese footballer currently playing as a goalkeeper for Singapore Premier League club Albirex Niigata (S).
-Koga played a "sweeper-keeper" role because of his playing style and speed when rushing off his line to anticipate opponents, going out of the penalty area.
+Takahiro Koga (古賀 貴大, Koga Takahiro) is a Japanese professional footballer who plays as a goalkeeper for Singapore Premier League club Hougang United.

 Club career

 Albirex Niigata (S)

 On 18 January 2021, Koga joined Albirex Niigata (S) from V-Varen Nagasaki.
-In his first season, he won the 'Golden Gloves' award keeping 8 clean sheets in 20 league games and was also included in the 2021 Singapore Premier League 'Team of the Year'.
+In his first season, he won the Golden Glove award after keeping 8 clean sheets in 20 league games, at least three more than any other goalkeeper, and was also included in the 2021 Singapore Premier League 'Team of the Year'.
 In his second season with the club, he helped them win the 2022 Singapore Premier League title.
 On 17 December 2022, Koga announced he would return to Japan.
 He kept 14 clean sheets in 55 games in all competition for Albirex.

 SC Sagamihara

-After 2 successful seasons at Albirex Niigata (S), Koga join J3 League team, SC Sagamihara.
-On 3 June 2023, he made his debut for the club against Matsumoto Yamaga in a league match which resulted in a 5–3 lost.
+After 2 successful seasons at Albirex Niigata (S), Koga join J3 League team SC Sagamihara.
+On 3 June 2023, he made his debut for the club against Matsumoto Yamaga in a league match which resulted in a 5–3 loss.
 Koga went on to make another 4 consecutive appearances for the club.
-On 7 June, he played in the Emperor's Cup second round tie against J1 League club Hokkaido Consadole Sapporo putting a string of saves.
+On 7 June, he played in the Emperor's Cup second round tie against J1 League club Hokkaido Consadole Sapporo, putting a string of saves.